-I have always been an introvert.
-I am at my most comfortable when I am alone, and being in group social situations is something I find to be very tiring.
-As I have gotten older I have not only accepted but embraced my introversion, yet there is always an underlying awareness that being introverted is not necessarily socially acceptable.
+I’ve always been an introvert.
+I’m most comfortable when I am alone, and being in group social situations is very tiring.
+As I have gotten older, I’ve not only accepted but embraced my introversion, yet there is always an underlying awareness that being introverted isn’t necessarily socially acceptable.

 I experienced a boost in social activity while I was doing my first university degree, from about age 18-23.
-This was fuelled in large part by alcohol, but also by a desire to explore and have fun while figuring out who I was as an adult.
+This was fuelled by alcohol, but also by a desire to explore and have fun while figuring out who I was.
 Even at that time, though, I had my small core group of friends that I had strong connections with.

-Maybe, just maybe, if my depression goes into remission again, I will find a happier medium somewhere between my natural introversion and my depression-fuelled dislike of the world.
+Maybe, just maybe, if my depression goes into remission again, I’ll find a happier medium somewhere between my natural introvert tendencies and my depression-fuelled dislike of the world.
 Then again, maybe I won’t, and my social connections will consist of my pet guinea pigs.
 Either way, I fully accept that I am and always will be an introvert.